How do Gutters work and why are they important?

 How do gutters work?

 Gutters require periodic cleaning for their smooth and efficient functioning.
 Their condition should not be such that they are leaking, sagging, or broken.
-They should be free of any debris, waste leaves, mud, gaps, or holes.
+They should be free of debris, waste leaves, mud, gaps, or holes.
 They shouldn’t be pulling away from the house, and the water should not be clogged in them as that would become the home for mosquitoes to breed.
-One can also use leaf guards to prevent the entry of leaves in gutters.
+One can also use leaf guards to prevent the entry of leaves into gutters.